15 Most Beautiful Coastal Walks in Sydney

 9. Cronulla Beach Coastal Walk

-The coastal walking track following the shoreline of the Cronulla Peninsula is an absolute delight.
-Almost just as pretty as the much more popular Bondi to Coogee walk, but without the crowds.
+The walking track that hugs the shoreline of the Cronulla Peninsula is a hidden gem.
+It’s nearly as stunning as the more famous Bondi to Coogee Walk but comes with the bonus of fewer crowds.

 Cronulla Beach Coastal Walk